ALERT: Українці, увага! Тут ви можете знайти важливі посилання з інформацією про ваше перебування в Чеській Республіці.

 • As a citizen of the European Union, you have the right to access employment in the Czech Republic under the same conditions as citizens of the Czech Republic.

 • You can work without restrictions in the public sector.
 Exceptions can only be job positions linked to the exercise of public authority and the safeguarding of fundamental security interests of the state.
-Details are available here (https://ec.europa.eu/youreurope → Citizens → Work & Retirement → Finding a job abroad → Access to jobs in the public sector).
+Details are available in the website of the EU ( https://ec.europa.eu/youreurope → Citizens → Work & Retirement → Finding a job abroad → Access to jobs in the public sector).

 • EURES Advisers are available at the offices of the Labour Office in the regions.
 List of these offices can be found here: https://www.uradprace.cz/web/en/contact.

-• You can find the basic rights and duties of the job seeker here (www.uradprace.cz English version → Employment→ For citizens → Rights and obligations of a jobseeker).
-Further details on employing foreigners here (www.uradprace.cz English version → EURES → Living and working conditions).
+• You can find the basic rights and duties of the job seeker ( www.uradprace.cz English version → Employment→ For citizens → Basic rights and obligations of a jobseeker).
+Further details on employing foreigners can be found in the website of the Labour Office ( www.uradprace.cz English version → EURES → Living and working conditions).

 • The employment contract must always be concluded in writing in the Czech Republic.
 In addition to the standard employment relationship, two other types of work agreement (up to 20 hours per week or up to 300 hours per year) may also be negotiated.
 For these agreements, slightly different condition applies.

 • When working in the Czech Republic, you are entitled to the same conditions as Czech citizens.
 This right also applies to your family members.
-Details are available here (https://ec.europa.eu/youreurope → Citizens → Work & Retirement → Working abroad → Equal treatment).
+Details are available in the website of the EU ( https://ec.europa.eu/youreurope → Citizens → Work & Retirement → Working abroad → Equal treatment).

 Working conditions